 • Children are allowed to learn at their own pace and are not limited by an inflexible curriculum.

 • A three-year age span in each class (2½-6) allows for modelling leadership, mentoring and multi-age socialization.
-This Kentstown Montessori - book readingclassroom structure encourages the development of the whole child: intellectually, emotionally, physically, socially and spiritually.
+This classroom structure encourages the development of the whole child: intellectually, emotionally, physically, socially and spiritually.

 • A solid foundation of structure and limits set by the teachers and fostered by the classroom community allow a unique freedom in the classroom.
 A commitment to responsibility and consequences develops through this structure.